glitterkitty/mqtt-mysql/README.md

 ## The Grafana-Part:
   - yet untested - t.b.h.: I don't even know if this will work this way :)

+## Todo:
+ - I think, the database scheme ain't that sophisticated and needs some reworking
+ - more to come...

 ##
 Good Luck